 - A business owner who wants to build a new office building could commit to creating a green roof on the building, which would provide new habitat for birds and insects and help to mitigate the effects of urbanisation on local biodiversity.

 - An individual who wants to install a new pool in their backyard could commit to planting additional trees and shrubs in their yard, which would provide new habitat for birds and insects and help to maintain local biodiversity.

 These small-scale examples demonstrate how individuals and businesses can contribute to biodiversity offsetting efforts and help to promote conservation on a local level.
-In each case, the Biodiversity Metric 4.0 should be used to work out how many Biodiversity Units are created with each intervention, and to reach compliance the net change in BUs must be at least 10%.
+In each case, the Biodiversity Metric 4.0 should be used to work out how many BUs are created with each intervention, and to reach compliance the net change in BUs must be at least 10%.
 And, in all of these cases, the principle of additionality is achieved by taking actions that create a net gain in biodiversity that would not have occurred otherwise.

 Equivalence in biodiversity offsets

 Also known as the ‘like for like’ principle, this refers to the requirement that a biodiversity offset project should compensate for ideally the same sort of biodiversity or at least the same value of biodiversity that is being lost due to the development project.
 For example, if a development project results in the destruction of a certain habitat, such as a wetland or forest, the offset project should provide a habitat replacement in another location with the equivalent habitat value.
 Biodiversity Metric 4.0 outlines a set of “trading rules” whereby certain habitats can be offset by certain others.
 It’s important to note that if you fail to accurately comply with the established trading rules, your offsets will not be counted in respect to your statutory duty.